-Depends on what you want to see and experience.
+It depends on what you want to see and experience.
 We haven’t walked the French route because in our opinion it’s too busy and commercial. we always try to go more off the beaten track but it’s us some people like the French Way because it’s very social and fun.
-On the French Camino you don’t see the sea at all it goes inland all the way from St Jean Pied de Port to Santiago.
+On the French Camino, you don’t see the sea at all it goes inland all the way from St Jean Pied de Port to Santiago.
 Camino del Norte follows the coast, it doesn’t mean you see the sea every day for weeks (like some websites say 90% of the time, it’s not true) but you do walk quite a lot along the coast, past unspoiled beaches and breathtaking look-outs all the way till Galicia where you turn away the sea.
-On the other hand the French Way goes through more historical towns and cities than del Norte.
+On the other hand, the French Way goes through more historical towns and cities than del Norte.
 If you want more social life on the Camino, more infrastructure and more cultural experience do the French route.
-If you want to go more off the grid, walk along the coast and don’t be overwhelmed by number of restaurants and bars on the way – the Camino del Norte is a better option.
+If you want to go more off the grid, walk along the coast and don’t be overwhelmed by the number of restaurants and bars on the way – the Camino del Norte is a better option.

 Recommended books and guidebooks